John F. Kennedy Eternal Flame: Original grave site

 Kennedy's funeral was set for Monday, November 25, which left very little time to manufacture and install an eternal flame.
 Overnight, Colonel Clayton B. Lyle and a United States Army Corps of Engineers team built the eternal flame: A propane gas-fueled tiki torch was procured from the Washington Gas and Light Company, tested, and slightly modified for emplacement.
 The Corps also installed a gas line to a propane tank 200 yd away to feed the torch.
 A mound of evergreens was placed around the base of the flame to cover the tubing and torch mechanism, and the head of the grave dug in front of the flame.

 The grave was set in a plot of grass roughly 5 yd on each side.
 The site was about halfway up the hill on which Arlington House stands.
 The grave was placed so that it had a view of the Lincoln Memorial and Washington Monument, and was aligned with them.
 Jacqueline Kennedy lit a taper from a candle held by a nearby soldier, and then brought the eternal flame to life at the end of the burial service.
 Kennedy's brothers, Robert and Ted, symbolically lit the flame after her.

 On the evening of November 26, the site was surrounded by a white picket fence.
 The fencing covered an expanded area 30 ft long by 20 ft wide.
 The enlarged site was due to Jacqueline Kennedy's desire to have her deceased children, Patrick and Arabella (a stillborn daughter born in 1956), reinterred next to their father.
 She had read that in 1865, President Abraham Lincoln had been buried next to his deceased son, Willie, and she recalled Kennedy's desire to be buried with his family.
 A small white cross was placed at the head of Arabella's grave, and a small white headstone placed at the head of Patrick's.

-During the funeral, flowers were laid on the hillside above the gravesite.
+During the funeral, flowers were laid on the hillside above the grave site.
 After the erection of the fence, flowers were placed inside the enclosure, leaning against the uphill side of the fence.
 A canvas-covered circular wooden walkway was built from Sheridan Drive to the grave site to give members of the public access to the grave.